AnshG714/sweeger/README.md

 # Sweeger

 Sweeger is an open-sourced solution that allows you to become a better software engineer by ensuring you stay up-do-date with your favorite programming languages, frameworks and libraries, but also find new content that we feel you may be interested in!
-You will receive weekly email feeds with the weeks' new content (including articles, videos, etc.)
+You will receive email feeds with new content (including articles, videos, etc.) related to your topics of choice

 # Setup